ourfor/My-C-Learning/README.md

 </table>

 - Which IDE(integrated development environments) I use?
-I use Qt and g++, but I often use g++ which isn't a IDE.
-As you can see VC need about 6G.
+I use CLion and g++, but I often use g++ which isn't a IDE.It is a compiler.
+As you can see, Visual Studio C++ need about 6G's room.
 However we need not use all of this tool.
 - Which book I use to learn C++ language?
 Proclaim: In our class, only me use this book  ***C++ Prime Plus*** .
 - You can use macOS and Windows to compile source code.
 Linux is also a good choice.